zkmkarlsruhe/lidar/lidartool/doc/observers/README.md

 ## Configuration File

-The definition of observers via the command line can quickly become very unwieldy and confusing.
-Therefore observers can also be defined in a configuration file.
-At program start only must be indicated that the observer definition via configuraion file is to be used.
+The definition of observers via the command line can quickly become very unwieldy and confusing, therefore observers can also be defined in a configuration file.
+When starting lidartool, you only need to specify that the observer definition is to be read from the configuration file.

-The observer configuration file is: ``conf/observer.json``
+The observer configuration file is: `conf/observer.json`

-There are operations for creating, deleting, renaming observers, and set observer parameters.
-Like in the CLI certain parameters have special meanings like ``type``, ``name``etc.
+There are operations to create, delete, and rename observers as well as set observer parameters.
+Like in the CLI, certain parameters have special meanings such `type`, `name`, etc.

 #### Use Observers

-To use the observer's configuration file start lidarTool with the option ``+useObservers``
+To use the observer's configuration file start lidarTool with the option `+useObservers`

 #### Create and Set Observer Parameters

-Set observer parameters with ``+setObserverValues`` followed by the *name* of the observer and observer parameters in the same format as in the command line.
-It creates the observer if it does not already exist:
+Set observer parameters with `+setObserverValues` followed by the *name* of the observer and observer parameters in the same format as on the command line.
+The observer will be created if it does not already exist:

 ```console
 > ./lidarTool +setObserverValues myObserver :switch,region @{type=bash,script=SwitchAudio.sh,regions='Region1,Region2,Region3'}